 TIP

 As we have seen, Havana has plenty to offer.
-This city has met all our expectations and we had a great time while we were there.
+This city has met our expectations and we had a great time there.

-But there is a town – that I have never heard of until I got there – that truly took me by surprise: Trinidad.
+But there is a town – that I had never heard of until I got there – that truly took me by surprise: Trinidad.

-I remember one day in Trinidad, the taxi drivers were around me saying: “we’ll take you here, we’ll take you there”…I just turned back at them and said: “No thanks, I just want to remain here!”
+I remember one day while in Trinidad, the taxi drivers were around me saying: “we’ll take you here, we’ll take you there”…I turned back and said: “No thanks, I want to remain here!”

 Trinidad, Cuba: A Town Frozen in Time